 How do GLP-1 agonists help with weight loss?

-All these drugs are what are known as GLP-1 agonists.
-While originally created for type 2 diabetes, they have been highly effective for weight loss.
-Without delving into the exact mechanisms, they basically work by mimicking a hormone that makes you feel full, slows down how fast your stomach empties, and helps control blood sugar levels.
-This means you feel fuller for longer, eat less, and have fewer cravings for sugary foods, leading to weight loss.
+All of these drugs are GLP-1 agonists.
+They were originally developed for type 2 diabetes but have turned out to be highly effective for weight loss.
+Without getting into the mechanism, they mimic a hormone that makes you feel full, slows stomach emptying, and helps control blood sugar.
+You feel fuller for longer, eat less, and crave fewer sugary foods, which leads to weight loss.

 Key Differences